branyang02/sneaker-bestie/README.md

 4. Activate your Conda environment `conda activate SneakerBestie`
 5. Start the Node.js server: Use the command `npm start`
 6. Start the Flask server: Use the command `flask run`
+7. Start the Vite server: Use the command `npm run dev`
-7. To access the system, open your web browser and visit `http://localhost:5173`
+8. To access the system, open your web browser and visit `http://localhost:5173`

 Now, you're all set to explore and use the sneaker recommendation system!